-Probe-based confocal laser endomicroscopy is useful in diagnosis of diffuse cystic lung disease in Sjögren's syndrome.
+pCLE is useful in the diagnosis of diffuse cystic lung disease in Sjögren's syndrome.
 The presence of the bronchiolar cells pattern can be used to differentiate between the pulmonary manifestations of Sjögren's disease and other cystic lung diseases.